SagarXCode/java-fundamentals/README.md

-# Java Fundamentals
+# Java Foundations

-This repository is dedicated to **practicing Java fundamentals on a regular basis**.
+This repository is dedicated to **practicing Java on a regular basis**.
 It contains beginner-level Java programs written while learning and strengthening core concepts of the Java programming language.

 The goal of this repository is **consistent practice and skill growth**, so commits may be frequent and incremental, reflecting my learning progress.